WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: WavCaps Dataset

-\textbf{ChatGPT-based Transformation} To transform the raw descriptions into audio captions, we propose that a well-formed audio caption should possess the following characteristics: \begin{itemize} \item Be a single, accurate description of the audio content using concise syntax; \item Avoid the use of named entities such as people's names, locations, and recording devices that cannot be inferred from the audio signal alone; \item Exclude any subjective sound-unrelated information such as personal feelings or opinions; \end{itemize} However, online-harvested descriptions are extremely noisy and most of them fail to meet above requirements, particularly those from FreeSound.
-Due to the varying characteristics of raw descriptions, it is challenging to design rules that accurately convert them into captions, and doing so would result in a high discard rate similar to what was observed in CC3M.
+\textbf{ChatGPT-based Transformation.} In light of the previously discussed characteristics of the raw data, we propose three fundamental principles that we believe are essential for effectively converting raw metadata into audio captions: \begin{itemize} \item Use a single-sentence, accurate description of the audio's content using concise syntax that follows the grammatical subject-verb-object structure; \item Avoid the use of named entities such as individual names, locations, and recording devices, which are not related to the audio content; \item Omit any irrelevant subjective information, like personal emotions or opinions, that is unrelated to the sound. \end{itemize} Given the varied nature of raw descriptions, it is challenging to apply conventional rule-based natural language processing methods as in CC3M \cite{sharma2018cc3m} or CC12M \cite{changpinyo2021cc12m}.
+Attempting to do so may result in a high percentage of metadata and audio clips being discarded, comparable to that observed in CC3M.